 For the latter part of the 20th century, Vincent Gigante, pictured above left, was a household name in his Greenwich Village neighborhood.
 On any given day, starting when he was in his mid-to-late-30s, Gigante would walk around the community talking to himself under his breath, incoherently, to either no one whatsoever or only to figments that he could see.
-Sometimes he was wearing old, frayed and patched pants, paired with a light jacket that had seen many better days.
+Sometimes he was wearing old, frayed, and patched pants, paired with a light jacket that had seen many better days.
 But such formal attire was rare.
-Gigante was typically seen as above, wearing a bathrobe, pajamas, and slippers, seemingly unaware that it was entire inappropriate to wear such attire out on the street.
+Gigante was typically seen as above, wearing a bathrobe, pajamas, and slippers, seemingly unaware that it was entirely inappropriate to wear such attire out on the street.
 The New York Times described his behavior as that of “a disturbed but harmless person” who was obviously out of place.

 But that’s not why he was famous.
 He was best known for being a mob boss — the head of the Genovese crime family — despite the details above.

 Gigante was born in Manhattan in 1928 and, after a stint as a boxer, joined an organized crime syndicate as an enforcer.
 Before his 30th birthday, he had become a trusted associate of Vito Genovese, a major player in the mafia scene in the late 1950s.
 Gigante and Genovese were both convicted of heroin trafficking in 1959 and ended up serving their prison sentences together.
 When Gigante was released on parole five years later, he became a captain of the Genovese’s syndicate, running operations in Greenwich Village.